-Having received the Silver Quality mark award for CPD, we continue to go from strength to strength in the arena of Professional Development and have nearly met the requirements for the CPLD Gold Award, making us one of the few schools in the country to do this.
-Although the two full days of interviews with a range of staff, students and Governors and the close scrutiny of all our policies and paperwork is intense, it is merely the final stepping stone in ensuring all of our staff have access to high quality personal training and development opportunities suited to their needs.
-Our commitment to achieving this Gold Award is not simply for the benefit of improving our staff’s already wide skillset, but our primary motivator is to improve the learning experience of the students at Quest.
+Having received the Gold Quality mark award for CPLD, making us one of the few schools in the country to do this, we continue to go from strength to strength in the arena of Professional Development and despite receiving this prestigious award, we work tirelessly to improve the quality of teaching and learning of our teachers and students.
+Our commitment to improving Professional Development is not simply for the benefit of improving our staff’s already wide skillset, but our primary motivator is to improve the learning experience of the students at Quest.

 New members of staff and those new to their role receive a comprehensive induction programme and handover in order to ensure a seamless transition and a maximum positive impact on the students.